-Stewart Falls is a two tier waterfall located near Sundance Ski Resort in Provo Canyon.
+Stewart Falls is a two-tier waterfall located near Sundance Ski Resort in Provo Canyon.

 They are in the process of deciding if they want to continue access in winter due to the liability involved concerning avalanche danger since so many hikers are not avy-aware.

-The best time to hike here is in late spring, when the snow has melted from the trail and the waterfall is raging.
+The best time to hike here is in late Spring through Fall when the snow has melted from the trail and the waterfall is raging.
 This is a great hike for all levels of hikers since it’s not too long, not too steep, and mostly shaded.
 Because of this, the trail gets very crowded on weekends.

 From SLC head south on I-15 for roughly 30 miles (depending on where you start from).
 Take exit 272 in Orem, heading East.
 Drive for 3.7 miles on this road, then veer left for Provo Canyon.
 Next drive another 6.7 miles, drive through the tunnel, then turn left at the brown sign for Sundance.
 Go past Sundance for 5 miles, until you reach the fee booth for the Alpine Loop Road.